Astigma90/zoomender/readme.md

-Zoomender
+# Zoomender

-A simple python tool that translates Gen Z / Zoomer slang terms into english.
+### _A simple python tool that translates Gen Z / Zoomer slang terms into english_.

-Simply save it locally and run the script then open the webpage in your broswer to use it.
+Clone this repo locally and run the script then open the webpage in your broswer to use it.

-Currently I run an instance of Zoomender at zoomender.outpost2147.com
+Sometimes I may run an instance of Zoomender [here](zoomender.outpost2147.com).